 - A Visual Debugger to help you stay on top of your project throughout its development

-As far as pricing goes, PhpStorm is a little different than the other JetBrains platforms we've mentioned because it doesn't offer a free, open-source version.
-Licenses start at $89 for the first year for individual use, and $199 for the first year for teams.
-However, there's a 30-day free trial to let you test drive it before purchasing.
+As far as pricing goes, PhpStorm is a little different than the other JetBrains platforms we’ve mentioned because it doesn’t offer a free, open-source version.
+Licenses start at $199 for the first year.
+However, there’s a 30-day free trial to let you test drive it before purchasing.

 WebStorm is more or less the same platform as PhpStorm, minus the support for PHP.
 Really, the only reason to choose this IDE over its PHP-focused cousin is if you’re sure you won’t be using PHP and want to save a few bucks.

-Price-wise, WebStorm is quite a bit cheaper.
-Individual licenses start at $59 for your first year, and team licenses are available for $129 for the first year.
+Price-wise, WebStorm is a bit cheaper.
+Licenses start at $129 for your first year.

-Another option is to choose JetBrains' All Products Pack.
-This will give you access to all of the company's IDEs (including the four mentioned in this post), which comprehensively provides a full stack development system.
-Individual pricing starts at $249 for the first year and team licenses at $649 for the first year.
+Another option is to choose JetBrains’ All Products Pack.
+This will give you access to all of the company’s IDEs (including the four mentioned in this post), which comprehensively provides a full stack development system.
+Pricing starts at $649 for the first year.